Olex2/Olex2Manual/Tasks/model_building.md

 - Select atoms(s) and use the name command.
 ### Selecting atoms or groups of atoms
 Atom selections are very important in Olex2.
 When you need to address specific atoms (because you want to change their atom type, involve them in some restraints or want to delete them, for example), you do this by selecting them.
 When you work with Olex2, you never need to know the name of an atom, but you must know how to select them!
 Here are a few points about selections:
-- Selected atoms turn ‘green’
+- Selected atoms turn â€˜greenâ€™
 - Add to the current selection by clicking atoms
 - Take atoms out of a selection by clicking on them again
 - Double-click on a whole molecule to select it
-- CTRL+I – inverts the selection
+- CTRL+I â€“ inverts the selection
-- CTRL+A – selects everything,
+- CTRL+A â€“ selects everything,
-- DELETE – deletes selected atoms.
+- DELETE â€“ deletes selected atoms.
-- ESC – deselects all atoms
+- ESC â€“ deselects all atoms
 For very many operations in Olex2 the following statement is true: If you have a selection, the operation will act on this selection.
-If you don’t have a selection, the operation will be applied to ALL atoms.
+If you donâ€™t have a selection, the operation will be applied to ALL atoms.
 For example, if you have two isotropic atoms selected and type anis, only these two atoms will be made anisotropic.
 If you have nothing selected and do the same, ALL atoms will become anisotropic.
 Olex2 offers several options for selecting atoms individually:
 - Left click with the mouse on an atom or multiple atoms in turn to select one or more atoms.
 - Under Work | Select:
 	-- Exclusive or Additive enable either C, H, N, O or all atoms to be se-lected either individually or additively.
 	-- Selection the current atom selection can be Inverted, Deselected, Deleted or Previous returns to the previous atom selection.
-	-- Select atoms where Uiso … is greater than (>), less than (<) or equal (=) to a user-defined value.
+	-- Select atoms where Uiso â€¦ is greater than (>), less than (<) or equal (=) to a user-defined value.
 Click on Select to select defined atoms.
 	-- Select Rings: C6, C5N, C5 or C5O options are available, type in the ring composition to be selected.
 	-- More options are available from help sel.
 ### Naming Atoms
 Olex2 offers a couple of useful features for naming specifically automatically adjusting hydrogen labelling, if the parent atom name is changed and name matching for equivalent fragments if Z' > 1.
 These options are listed under Work | Naming.
 To name atoms enter the Start number, change the Suffix and Type if needed.
 Click on Name, then use the left mouse button to click on the atoms in the required order, they will be labelled sequentially.
 Press ESC when finished.
 - To restart from a number select the appropriate number and click on Name again.
 A number can only be used once in association with a particular atom type, if one appears more than once the two atoms with the same name will be labelled in red.
-Automatic Hydrogen Naming – if ticked, the hydrogen atom labels will automatically update to reflect changes in the parent atom name.
+Automatic Hydrogen Naming â€“ if ticked, the hydrogen atom labels will automatically update to reflect changes in the parent atom name.
 Click Refine for changes to the hydrogen atom labels to take effect (or type FixHL in the command-line).
-Equivalent Fragments (Z' > 1) – name matching for equivalent fragments.
+Equivalent Fragments (Z' > 1) â€“ name matching for equivalent fragments.
 Select one atom from the correctly named fragment then one from the fragment to match the names.
 Add a Suffix letter and click on Equivalent Fragments (Z' > 1) the second fragment will automatically be relabelled.
-As with many option this can be done in the command-line after selecting the atoms in order type match sel –n=suffix where suffix is the number required, without selecting atoms sel can be replaced by the two atom names in order separated by a space.
-Two alternative naming ap-proaches can be achieved using the command-line only: (1) replace the first number e.g. C101 becomes C201, and type match sel –n=$suffix where suffix is the number required; (2) replace the last character type match sel –n=-suffix.
+As with many option this can be done in the command-line after selecting the atoms in order type match sel â€“n=suffix where suffix is the number required, without selecting atoms sel can be replaced by the two atom names in order separated by a space.
+Two alternative naming ap-proaches can be achieved using the command-line only: (1) replace the first number e.g. C101 becomes C201, and type match sel â€“n=$suffix where suffix is the number required; (2) replace the last character type match sel â€“n=-suffix.
 If no atoms are selected clicking on Equivalent Fragments (Z' > 1) will show how the fragments will be matched.
 Type match -u to return to the non-matched view.
 3.5.2.4	Sorting atoms in the .ins file
 The atoms can be sorted in the .ins file automatically under Work | Sorting | by Mass & Label, Atom Label, Atomic Mass or Moieties.
 Click on the info icon in the beginning of the line to learn about more complicated sorting options (which can be accessed using the command-line only).
 ## Hydrogen Atoms